 While regenerative therapy still requires more research and study, it has been promising in several case studies involving pain.
 A recent controlled study showed the effectiveness of platelet-rich plasma in carpal tunnel syndrome.
 The goal is to allow for self-healing by exposing injured tissue to a high volume of growth factors.

-In one particular case of CRPS out of Colorado, a pediatric nurse practitioner suffered an injured nerve on the top of her hand after an IV start.
+In one particular case of CRPS out of Colorado, a family nurse practitioner suffered an injured nerve on the top of her hand after an IV start.
 This resulted in severe pain, as well as an inability to use her hand due to the onset of CRPS.

 She visited Dr. Chris Centeno, MD of Centeno-Schultz Clinic and agreed to have platelet lysate carefully injected around the nerve to break up scarring.
 This allowed nerve function to improve about a month after the procedure.
 She reported continued improvement over the entire course of her treatments.
 Though it’s an isolated case, it may show the potential for more research into this treatment approach.